Orchid Wise

 And I especially don’t usually like conforming to someone else’s measurements that don’t end up using my space effectively and efficiently.

-So, when I built our house, I built my own shade house at the same time.
-Built from timber, I designed my shade house to fit within a certain space and make good use of that space.
-It totals about 25 square metres.
-I even matched the roofline slope with the house, as pictured here.
 It is clad in 50% black shade cloth to give it just enough sun protection in Summer and not too much in Winter.
 The two long sides face east and west, and the front short side to the north, where most of our sunshine comes from.
 We get no sun from the south, so it butts up against the house in this direction.
-Aspect is everything!
+Remember when designing your space, Aspect is everything!

 Remember that your Cym’s really do need as much sunlight as you can give them without burning them.
 And placement of a shade house is important.
 Make sure there are no shading trees around it and it receives full sun during the day, otherwise your Cymbidium orchids will end up with too much shade, and might not flower.

-HOWEVER…….very quickly did I come to the conclusion that it was WAY TOO SMALL!
 I really don’t know what I was thinking, other than it fits the space really nicely and is awesome to raise seedlings in.
 To be honest, I really needed something 5 times the size I originally built, at least!

 But, for those who don’t have the skills, or the ability, or mobility to build, then it’s time to look at some of the alternatives on the retail market.